 - Consenting to the disclosure of that privileged communication by anyone else.36

-Because Henry disclosed the summary of events voluntarily, that summary is no longer protected by the lawyer-client privilege.
+Example: Prosecutors charged Henry with rape.
+He prepares a lengthy written summary of the case for his criminal defense attorney but then posts it on his blog.
+Because Henry disclosed the summary of events voluntarily, the lawyer-client privilege no longer protects that summary.
 (However, other things he shares in confidence with his lawyer still are.)

-And if you fail to claim the attorney-client privilege in a court proceeding where you have the right to do so, you will be deemed to have consented to the disclosure of privileged information (and thus waived the privilege) in that proceeding.37
+If you fail to claim the attorney-client privilege in a court proceeding where you have the right to do so, the court will deem you to have consented to the disclosure of privileged information (“waiver of the privilege”) in that proceeding.37

 For this reason, it is important to speak to your criminal defense attorney before discussing aspects of your case with anyone else.

 For more in-depth information, refer to these scholarly articles:

 - The Attorney-Client Privilege and Former Employees – Catholic University Law Review.

 - The Economics of the Attorney-Client Privilege: A Comprehensive Review and a New Justification – Ohio Northern University Law Review.